 18 – US oil tycoon Robert McCullough buys London Bridge from the British for £1 million US.

 19 – The FBI says it is seeking James Earl Ray (alias Eric Galt) for the murder of Martin Luther King.

 20 – 122 die in South Africa when a London-bound Boeing 707 crashes.

-23 – The first two decimal coins come into circulation in Britain, but will be used as shilling and two shilling pieces until decimalisation in 1971.
+23 – The first two decimal coins come into circulation in Britain but the five new pence and ten new pence coins will be used as shilling and two shilling pieces until decimalisation in 1971.

 26 – Police seize LSD worth £1.5 million in Britain’s biggest drug haul to date.